Terrain-aware drone mission planning

 Terrain-aware route visibility

 The route is segmented by what the observer network can actually see, not by guesswork or line drawings on a flat map.
+Place pilot and relay observers to close gaps and compare route coverage before field deployment.

 Blocked segment review

 Identify exactly where the route breaks and use that insight to move observers or change operating assumptions.
+The workflow is oriented around VLOS and BVLOS justification, not generic recreational route planning.

-Evidence exports
+Evidence exports for mission packs

 Export map-backed PDF, KML, KMZ, CSV, and GeoJSON outputs for mission packs, waiver material, or internal review.
+The output is structured for mission review, regulator-facing evidence, or customer communication.

 Route analysis in four stages